mdtanker/invert4geom/docs/overview.md

 Geometric inversions are essentially the opposite.
 The density values of the volumes in the discretized model remain unchanged, while their geometry is altered.
-Here we use layers of vertical right-rectangular prisms and alter their _tops_ and _bottoms_ during the inversion.
+Here we use layers of vertical right-rectangular prisms or tesseroids and alter their _tops_ and _bottoms_ during the inversion.
 Typically use cases for these style of inversion are modeling the topography of the Moho, the contact between sediment and basement, or the shape of the seafloor in locations where it is not easily mapped.

-Currently, this package is only intended to perform inversions using right rectangular prisms.
+Currently, this package is intended to perform inversions using right rectangular prisms, but support for tesseroids is coming zoom.
-Other types of volumes, such as tesseroids, are currently not implemented.
-If you have interest in these, please raise an issue in GitHub.

 Much of this software was developed as part of my Ph.D. thesis.
 For detailed description of the theory and implementation of this inversion, as well as many synthetic tests and a real-world application to modelling bathymetry, see chapter 3 and 4 of my thesis, available [here](https://doi.org/10.26686/wgtn.24408304).